 What Is Animal-Assisted Therapy?

 In the broadest sense, animal-assisted therapy is simply taking advantage of the therapeutic, mood-enhancing benefits of ordinary interactions with animals.
-But the key difference between animal-assisted therapy and similar uses of animals is it is geared toward a specific goal.
+However, the key difference between animal-assisted therapy and similar uses of animals is it is geared toward a specific goal.
 For example, it may encourage alcoholics with low self-esteem to take a dog for a walk, teach it a new trick, or even just ensure it makes all its other appointments for the day.
 Even simple tasks like this can improve an individual’s confidence and self-efficacy.

 Benefits of Animal-Assisted Therapy for Alcoholism

 There are many plusses in choosing an alcohol rehab center that offers animal-assisted therapy, from general benefits to specific, goal-oriented outcomes.
 Some of the more important ones include:

 - Helping clients open up: Therapists, including Sigmund Freud, have recognized that the presence of an animal can make therapy sessions more fruitful.
 Most therapists notice people feeling comfortable much more quickly and sharing more in sessions when accompanied by an animal.

 - Eases anxiety and stress: The very act of petting an animal has an anxiety- and stress-reducing effect that can be hugely beneficial for people struggling with alcoholism.
 You lower the stress hormone cortisol by interacting with animals.